vassomak/Giannakis-Formula/README.md

 $3^{rd}$ order cumulants, either there is white additive Gaussian noise, or no, taking into account that the formula is prone to class estimation.

+**Note**: file cumest.m and cum3est.m are derived from the HOSA Toolbox.